turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/higher_order_ruby.markdown

 2. Call that method using your name
 3. Call that name using your name _AND_ a block of your choosing

 What happened to the block you provided?
-Why does ruby not complain when you pass the block even though it's not being used?
+Why does ruby not complain when you pass the block even though it's not being used? (**Hint:** see rules 1 and 2 above)

 ### Using a block passed to your method